silassare/ozone/README.md

-# O'Zone
+# OZone

-O'Zone is a framework to build RESTFul API and website.
+OZone is a framework to build RESTFul API and website.

 [+] Still in development